LilithTundrus/e621-API-Docs/docs/POSTing-to-e621.md

     "post[source]": "source url where the image came from, can be blank but is required", "post[rating]": "rating string",
     "post[file]": "multipart form/file stream"
-};
+    //... your login info would need to go here as well };
 ```